JehPark/42seoul_Cadets/README.md

 4/29/2021
 I got the newest version of libft.en.pdf.
 Therefore, I could do proper work for this problem.
 Today I passed whole test from libft test.
 I decided to use another test tools to improve my codes.

+4/30/2021
+I finished two other testerss on libft.
+I couldn't figure out how to solve two error of ft_split.c about memory leak.
+I consider that it occurs by OS differences or valgrind error or tester error.
+(I don't have an error on gcc fsanitizer)